Mojang/ore-ui/react-facet/docs/api/equality-checks.md

 console.log(equalityCheck([{ name: 'Steve' }])) // false
 ```

-## `shallowArrayEqualityCheck`
+## `shallowArrayEqualityCheck` and `nullableShallowArrayEqualityCheck`

-Shallow equality check of primitives in an array
+Shallow equality check of primitives in an array.

+There is also a variant that supports "nullable values" (`undefined` and `null`).

 ```tsx
 import { shallowArrayEqualityCheck } from '@react-facet/equality-checks'